Vacation at Lake Bled in Slovenia

 Slow Travel Destinations you can also find it here.
 Also discover these Cities in Slovenia.
 Vacation destinations for a beach vacation you can find it here, for example.

-Source: On-site research.
-We definitely want to thank Best Press Story for supporting this trip to Slovenia at Lake Bled.
-However, as always, our opinion remains our own.
+Source Slovenia Bled Lake: On-site research.
+We would like to thank Best Press Story for supporting this trip to Slovenia Bled Lake.
+However, our opinion remains, as always, our own.

 Thank you very much for your nice comment.
 We are really happy if you like our blog.
 We have many ideas for cooperation.
 Let's discuss these on LinkedIn.